incubedIT/amcl_noetic/README.md

 * Avoid that a negative covariance is stored to the parameter, to avoid not-a-number issues at map-updates
 * Possibility to change the scan-topic dynamically
 * Added possibility to ignore beams during calculating probability for the given pose
+* Avoid that the amcl node writes its last pose to the parameter server